-Α monthly clean water rinse is recommended for coils that are applied in coastal or industrial environments to help to remove chlorides, dirt, and debris.
-It is very when important rinsing, that temperature is less than 54.4°C (130°F) and pressure is less than 689.5 kpa (100 psig) to avoid damaging the fin edges.
-An elevated water temperature (not to exceed 54.4°C [130°F]) will reduce surface tension, increasing the ability to remove chlorides and dirt.
+A monthly clean water rinse is recommended for coils that are applied in coastal or industrial environments to help to remove chlorides, dirt, and debris.
+It is very important when rinsing, that water temperature is less than 54.4°C (130°F) and pressure is less than 689.5 kpa (100 psig) to avoid damaging the fin edges.
+An elevated water temperature (not to exceed 54.4°C

+[130°F]) will reduce surface tension, increasing the ability to remove chlorides and dirt.

-High velocity water from a pressure washer or compressed air should only be used at a very low pressure to prevent fin and/or coil damages.
+High velocity water from a pressure washer or compressed air must only be used at a very low pressure to prevent fin and/or coil damages.
 The force of the water or air jet may bend the fin edges and increase airside pressure drop.
 Reduced unit performance or nuisance unit shutdowns may occur.